Disaster Health Information Sources: The Basics

 is a foundational class for the new Disaster Information Specialization program.
 This project is funded by a contract with the Disaster Information Management Research Center, Specialized Information Services Division, National Library of Medicine.

-Indivduals can now register to view the original program "On-demand."
+Individuals can now register to view the original program on-demand.
+Register,

-Register, participate and earn 3 MLA CE contact hours.
-(After you register,
+participate and earn 3 MLA CE contact hours.
+Registratration and resourses available

 Robin Featherstone recently accepted a position at McGill University's Life